The Best Things to Do in Bath

 Explore the museums

 Ok, we can't just amble around Bath forever like some fine dandy or dame from a Jane Austen novel.
 It’s time to try some things to do in Bath that involve getting active.
-Go visit the 18th-century Bath Assembly Rooms and see the Fashion Museum for a glimpse of how Austen, Dickens and co would have dressed back in the day.
+Go and visit the 18th-century Bath Assembly Rooms and see the Fashion Museum for a glimpse of how Austen, Dickens and co would have dressed back in the day.
 Resist the urge to nab some of the embroidered shirts and gloves that may be coming back in style in a big way.